GazzaJ/CI-MS4-RefereE-pay/README.md

 # [**RefereE-Pay**](https://ci-ms4-referee-pay.herokuapp.com/)

 ## **Project Justification**
 The idea for this web app came about as a direct result of the ongoing COVID-19 pandemic.
 This crisis affected many aspects of our lives, not least of which were the consequences for grass-roots football.
-When the initial lockdowns eased and sports were once agaion allowed; the environment in which we participated was dramatically different, with a higher emphasis placed on reducing person to person contact.
+When the initial lockdowns eased and sports were once again allowed; the environment in which we participated was dramatically different, with a higher emphasis placed on reducing person to person contact.
-In Grassroots football this meants no exchanging of team sheets and player registration cards, however, we were still required to pay our referees and assistant referees fees in cash, but to hand over the cash in an envelope or bag.
+In Grassroots football this meant no exchanging of team sheets and player registration cards, however, we were still required to pay our referees and assistant referees fees in cash, but to hand over the cash in an envelope or bag.
-With many clubs and businesses using this crisis as an opportunity to pivot towards electroniuc payments I was surprised that the English FA hadn't addressed this need, and Team managers and coaches continue to have to pay match officials in cash.
+With many clubs and businesses using this crisis as an opportunity to pivot towards electronic payments I was surprised that the English FA hadn't addressed this need, and Team managers and coaches continue to have to pay match officials in cash.

 As a grassroots team coach/manager myself, I found this almost insignificant change to be a headache.
 People just weren't using cash as much, and always ensuring you had an appropriate receptacle to place the money in was an added complication.
-With everything else happening on a match day, (set up, warm up, team talk, game, substitutions, post game chat, packing away kit) it is easy to forget about the ref's payment, particularly if they want to receive the payment after the game.
+With everything else happening on a match day, (set up, warm up, team talk, game, substitutions, post-game chat, packing away kit) it is easy to forget about the ref's payment, particularly if they want to receive the payment after the game.
-Since the use of cahless transactions has certainly accelerated in many areas of society and I thought it would be great to have a cashless means of paying the match officials fees, and thus RefereE-Pay formed as an idea for a project.
+Since the use of cashless transactions has certainly accelerated in many areas of society and I thought it would be great to have a cashless means of paying the match officials fees, and thus RefereE-Pay formed as an idea for a project.

 In addition to ensuring the match officials get paid, home team managers are also required to contact the referee, a couple of days prior to the game and let them know any changes to the fixture or any issues with the pitch.
 This is currently done via text message.
-Thus while forming the idea for RefereE-Pay I figured it would also be useful to have a single match day app which is capable of handling both communication with and payments for the match officials.
+Thus, while forming the idea for RefereE-Pay I figured it would also be useful to have a single match day app which is capable of handling both communication with and payments for the match officials.

 The English FA already provides some excellent grassroots technology like [FA FullTime](https://fulltime.thefa.com/en) (Fixture Listings and League tables), The Whole Game system (Club, Team and player Management) and Matchday (for game day team management and player subs payments), but doesn't (to my knowledge) currently have a solution for communicating with and paying the Referees electronically.

 RefereE-Pay is a concept for how such an app might function.
 Ideally this app would integrate with existing FA software, and would simply exist as a payment and communication app.
-However for the purposes of this project, I have also included a basic manual fixture creation feature to complete the CRUD functionality, although in reality this would likely be satisfied by existing technology used by county FA's.
+However, for the purposes of this project, I have also included a basic manual fixture creation feature to complete the CRUD functionality, although in reality this would likely be satisfied by existing technology used by county FA's.

 The target audience for this app would be registered football coaches/managers.
-There is no requirements for annonymous/non-registered users to make payments or view content.
+There is no requirements for anonymous/non-registered users to make payments or view content.

 My aim is to achieved the above with a visually appealing, interactive yet intuitive UX, which provides simple consistent navigation and interaction irrespective of the device.
 Ultimately, I would like this site to be fun, and enabling users to:
  - Find Fixtures relevant to a particular team or age group